CZ-NIC/mininterface/docs/Overview.md

 ## Supported types

-Various types are supported: scalars, functions, well-known objects (Path), iterables, custom classes.
+Various types are supported: scalars, functions, well-known objects (Path, datetime), iterables, custom classes.

 Take a look how it works with the variables organized in a dataclass: